Causal reasoning in difference graphs: Difference graphs, causal changes, and causal effects

-Since the total causal change of $X$ on $Y$ is a functional of the total effect, $\probac{y}{\interv{x}}$, and the direct causal change is a functional of the direct effect, $\alpha_{x,y}$, the total causal change is identifiable if the total effect is identifiable, and likewise, the direct causal change is identifiable if the direct effect is identifiable.
+Since the total causal change of $X$ on $Y$ is a functional of the total effect, $\probac{y}{\interv{x}}$, and the direct causal change is a functional of the direct effect, $\alpha_{x,y}$, the total causal change is identifiable if the total effect is identifiable, and likewise, the direct causal change is identifiable if the direct effect is identifiable\footnote{In some cases, a causal change can be identified even when the corresponding causal effect is not, e.g., if there is no directed path from $X$ to $Y$, the causal change is clearly zero, regardless of whether the causal effect is identifiable.}.
 Therefore, the focus of the remainder of this paper is to establish the identifiability of both the total and direct effects using difference graphs.
-We begin by providing a general definition of the identifiability of causal effects using difference graphs, which is adapted from the definition given by \cite{Pearl_2000} for the identifiability of causal effects using causal DAGs.
+I begin by providing a general definition of the identifiability of causal effects using difference graphs, which is adapted from the definition given by \cite{Pearl_2000} for the identifiability of causal effects using causal DAGs.

 \begin{definition}[Causal effect identifiability using difference graph] Let $X$ and $Y$ be distinct vertices in a difference graph $\mathcal{D} = (\mathbb{V}, \mathbb{E}^{\mid 1-2 \mid})$.
 The causal effect $Q$ of $X$ on $Y$ is identifiable in $\mathcal{D}$ if $Q$ is uniquely computable from any observational distributions consistent with $\mathcal{D}$. \end{definition}